Sata Isobe

 Sata Isobe (磯辺 サタ, Isobe Sata) was a Japanese volleyball player.
 She was a member of the Japanese winning teams, Oriental Witches, at the 1962 World Championships and 1964 Summer Olympics.

-She died at 72 in 2016.
-It is reported by THE SANKEI NEWS that she lost her parents because of World War II but never lost her patience, warm personality and strength.
+She died in 2016 at the age of 72.
+It is reported by The Sankei News that she lost her parents because of World War II but never lost her patience, warm personality and strength.